arl/dotfiles/README.md

 # Welcome to my dotfiles!
 ----
-This repository is my personal collection of dotfiles, they are installed on all my boxes, at home, at work and I use them everyday!
+This is my personal collection of dotfiles, managing my bash-vim-tmux oriented configuration.

-Feel free to use, fork, clone, improve!

-My dotfiles are managed with the excellent [GNU Stow](http://www.gnu.org/software/stow/), available by default on every NIX system package manager, nothing else is needed.
+Symlinks to `$HOME` directory are handled with the excellent [GNU Stow](http://www.gnu.org/software/stow/), available by default on every NIX system package manager, nothing else is needed.
 Dot files and dot folders are encapsulated into 4 main stow packages

  + No error-prone homemade install script
  + Home folder is not polluted with version control files